h5py/h5py/docs/source/guide/group.rst

         Dictionary-like object which provides access to this group's HDF5 attributes.
 See :ref:`attributes` for details.

+    .. attribute:: fileobj

+        The ``File`` instance used to open this HDF5 file.

+    .. attribute:: parent

+        A group which contains this object, according to basename(obj.name).

     .. method:: __getitem__(name) -> Group or Dataset

         Open an object in this group.